freelawproject/free.law/README.md

 This will regenerate the site using the `publishconf.py` file, then will sync it with Amazon, pushing anything new and deleting anything old.

+Note that if you're updating an item, you may have to wait for cache invalidation to occur before you'll see your changes.
+This can take about a day, or you can log into the CloudFront distribution and manually invalidate caches there.

 # Infrastructure